Explore Travel Insurance

 Including medical cover in your travel insurance is a good idea, even when you’re visiting a country with a Reciprocal Health Care Agreement with Australia.
 These agreements are often limited to emergency treatment only and may not cover the full cost of your medical expenses.

-Travel insurance can be crucial when it comes to providing cover when you’re sick or injured, so you aren’t left with major out-of-pocket expenses.
+Travel insurance for families can be crucial when it comes to providing cover when you’re sick or injured, so you aren’t left with major out-of-pocket expenses.
 Be sure to thoroughly check your policy’s PDS to know exactly what you’re covered for before purchasing.

-With the right insurance in place, if your belongings are stolen, lost or damaged, you can claim on your policy and you may be reimbursed for the value of your lost luggage.
+With the right travel insurance for families in place, if your belongings are stolen, lost or damaged, you can claim on your policy and you may be reimbursed for the value of your lost luggage.
 This includes your valuables, cash, credit cards and travel documents.
 Just make sure you report the incident to your insurer, the airline and local police within 24 hours.
 However, if you leave your belongings unattended in public, you won’t be covered.

 Your policy will also have limits and sub-limits, so read the PDS to understand how much you can claim.